 2. Yellowstone National Park

-Yellowstone is another bucket list must-see park for many travellers.
+Yellowstone is another bucket list, must-see national park for many travelers.
 While the majority of the park lies in Wyoming, there are three entrances to the park in Montana.
-And just getting to these entrances via car is noteworthy.

 Gardiner.
 Getting to Gardiner requires driving through the iconic Paradise Valley, an area that many celebrities flock to for its beauty.
 Drive along the meandering river and enjoy the mountain views.
 For campers, there are a few state park campgrounds you can stay at before reaching the entrance.